BrassGoggledCoders/Steamcraft2/README.md

 License:
 ========
 This mod uses the MMPL v1.0.
 Please read it before doing anything else.
+Also, please don't just copy and paste massive chunks of code and claim it as your own!
+In the words of the CoFH team, "Don't be a jerk!"

 Committing Changes:
 ===================